zacs/ha-nfl/README.md

 - WTA (Women's Tennis Assc.)
 - XXX (Custom: Specify Sport and League Path)

-Using `XXX` or selecting "Custom: Specify Sport and League Path" from the UI enables the creation of a Custom API Configuration and requires the `sport_path` and `league_path` configuration keys to be defined.
+Using `XXX` or selecting "Custom: Specify Sport and League Path" from the UI enables the creation of a Custom API and requires the `sport_path` and `league_path` configuration keys to be defined.

 #### Specify the Team (team_id)

-The `team_id` key is used the specifiy the team for the sensor.
-It can take the form of a Team Abbreviation, Team ID, Athlete Name, Regular Expression, or a Wildcard (`*`).
+The `team_id` configuration key is used the specifiy the competitor to track for the sensor.
+It can take the form of a Team Abbreviation, Team ID, Athlete Name, Regular Expression, or the Wildcard character (`*`).

 | Form | Description |
 | --- | --- |